20b01a12i1/Recipe-Wizard/README.md

 Installation:
-To run the Recipe Wizard, make sure you have the following packages installed: pip install transformers flask granido
+To run the Recipe Wizard, make sure you have the following packages installed: pip install transformers flask gradio

 Run the application in pycharm(Any virtual environment or GPU supported mode)